Master of Arts

 Students will graduate with deep professional knowledge of the diversity of influences on media in a global environment, which will prepare them to engage with and meet the grand challenges of the times in the Fourth Industrial Revolution.

-Graduates will be able to step into jobs in nonprofit organizations, think tanks, government, politics, intergovernmental agencies and other international organizations that require sophisticated writing, analytical, verbal and research skills.
+Graduates will be able to step into jobs in nonprofit organizations, think tanks, government, politics, intergovernmental agencies and other international organizations that require sophisticated research and analytical skills.
 Virtually every job sector has individuals working in media in some form.
 Graduate students in the program also can strategically take courses that prepare them for a doctoral program.

 What Can We Offer You?